Signed in as:

-God sometimes allows false prophets or teachers to display signs and wonders as a way of testing, revealing, and ultimately separating the true from the false.
+God sometimes allows false prophets or teachers to display signs and wonders as a way of testing, revealing, and ultimately separating the true from the false, highlighting God's purpose in miracles.

 Deuteronomy 13:1–3 gives a very direct warning: